Byzantine silver

-Silver was important in Byzantine society as it was the most precious metal right after gold.
-Byzantine silver was prized in both the secular and domestic realms.
+Silver was important in Byzantine art and society more broadly as it was the most precious metal right after gold.
+Byzantine silver was prized in official, religious, and domestic realms.
 Aristocratic homes had silver dining ware, and in churches silver was used for crosses, liturgical vessels such as the patens and chalices required for every Eucharist.
-Silver was also used as a medium in pagan mythological scenes and objects such as the Sevso Treasure.
-Silver pieces, especially silverware, continued to be rendered in the classical style into the seventh century.
+The imperial offices periodically issued silver coinage and regulated the use of silver through control stamps.
+About 1,500 silver plates and crosses survive from the Byzantine era.